geiman7378/Astro-1221-Hubble-Diagram/README.md

 This project uses Union2.1 Type Ia supernova data to build a Hubble diagram and estimate cosmological parameters.

+## Project Goals

+**Project 7: Type Ia Supernova Hubble Diagram (2011 Nobel Prize; discovery 1998)**

+This project creates a fit for the relationship between supernova distance and redshift to measure the universe's expansion.

+-  Load date from 20+ supernovae with measured mu and z
+-  Fit for Hubble Constant
+-  Creating a Hubble diagram
+-  Plotting

 ## Files

 - `get_data.py`: parses `SCPUnion2.1_AllSNe.tex` and returns cleaned arrays `(z, mu, mu_err)`.